 22. add the boiled sprouts to the paste.

-23. add 1 cup broth/stock or add more, as per the consistency desired by you. you can also add water instead of broth/stock.
+23. then add 1 cup of the broth or stock or add more, as per the consistency desired by you. you can also add water instead of broth or stock.

 24. add salt as required.

-26. the usal is ready and done. last step, just add chopped coriander leaves to garnish.
+26. the usal is ready and done. last step is to add chopped coriander leaves.